Intermittent fasting is wildly popular due to its incredible and wide-ranging potential health benefits.

 Overeating has reached epidemic proportions in the Western world, and we have developed an unhealthy dependence on sugar.
 Are we really surprised we have a collective blood sugar problem?[*]

 Fasting may be part of the solution.
-One randomized controlled trial found that a year of 5:2 fasting lowered average blood sugar in people with type 2 diabetes, while other case reports have shown similar results.[*][*] Promising stuff, but more research is needed.
+One randomized controlled trial found that a year of 5:2 fasting lowered average blood sugar in people with type 2 diabetes (similar to continuous calorie restriction), while other case reports have shown similar results.[*][*] Promising stuff, but more research is needed.

 #4: Autophagy (Anti-Aging)

 Fasting activates a cellular cleanup program called autophagy.
 When a cell undergoes autophagy, it digests old and damaged parts and replaces them with fresh ones.